inga-divra/rate-repository-app-rn/README.md

 ---

-## Exercise 10.9 Validating the sign-in form
+## Exercise 10.9 Validating the Sign-in Form

 - Added form validation using **Yup** together with **Formik**.
 - Made both **Username** and **Password** fields required.